Strategies for Span Labeling with Large Language Models: Experiments

 \subsection{Evaluation Metric}

-Our evaluation metric is the F1-score over annotated spans, adjusted for span overlaps \cite{dasanmartino2019finegrained,kasner2025large}.
-This metric extends the standard F1-score by counting matches proportionally based on their character-level overlap.
-Formally, we denote the set of gold and hypothesis spans as $s \in S$ and $\hat{s} \in \hat{S}$, respectively.
-We use $s_i \cap s_j$ to denote character-level overlap of spans and $|s|$ to denote the span length in characters.
-The F1-score is calculated as the harmonic mean of precision (P) and recall (R): $F_1 = (2 \cdot P \cdot R)/(P + R)$, where:
+Our evaluation metric extends the standard F1-score by counting matches proportionally based on their character-level overlap \cite{dasanmartino2019finegrained,kasner2025large}.
+Let $C_p$ denote the set of character positions covered by predicted spans, $C_g$ the set of character positions covered by gold spans, and $C_o = C_p \cap C_g$ the positions covered by both.
+Then: